Skip to cookie consent Skip to main content

 Learn more about the MedSeq Project.

-The Clinical Genome Project (ClinGen) is a consortium of three NHGRI-funded projects and the ClinVar project at NCBI, dedicated to harnessing both research data and the data from the hundreds of thousands of clinical genetics tests performed each year, and supporting expert curation to determine which variants are most relevant to patient care.
-Heidi Rehm, PhD, FACMG, chief genomics officer at Mass General, is a principal investigator of the U41 grant of the consortium.
+The Clinical Genome Resource (ClinGen) is a consortium of three NHGRI-funded grants working in partnership with the ClinVar database at NCBI, dedicated to harnessing both research data and the data from the hundreds of thousands of clinical genetics tests performed each year, and supporting expert curation to determine which variants are most relevant to patient care.
+Heidi Rehm, PhD, FACMG, chief genomics officer at Mass General, is a principal investigator of one of the three grants.

 The goals of ClinGen include to: